dottjt/plastic/other/unused/03-family-unused.md

 identify which hole belongs to whom.

 with enough dehydrated corn-flour to kill a small child n' what seemed to be an assorted array of roasted porcupine,

 It contained at least enough familial nutrition to keep my mother's babbling at ease.

+ generally in criticism of my character not being more like hers.

+generally for not being more like her.